tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasActedUponInformationElement

 - Name: bdqffdq:hasActedUponInformationElement
-- Definition: Describes the ActedUpon InformationElements assessed by a DataQualityNeed about which Assertions arising from the DataQualityNeed would apply.
+- Definition: Describes the bdqffdq:ActedUpon bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed about which bdqffdq:Assertions arising from the bdqffdq:DataQualityNeed would apply.
 - SubClass Of: hasInformationElement

 ********************